This page may contain affiliate links. Learn More.

 Butterflies need you to plant more milkweed and nectar plants and be a butterfly hero if these species have a chance of surviving.
 They lay their eggs on milkweed because it’s the only food source the caterpillars eat.
 Click here to see what other butterflies and caterpillars feed on and to learn how to attract butterflies to your garden or yard.
 We can all plant milkweed in our yards as well as wildflowers.

 In addition, we can plead with our local officials to stop cutting down the wildflowers on our highways and byways and instead manage them FOR the wildlife.
 There is a ton of land available there that can be tended with wildflowers instead of mowed.
 I have seen evidence of this some places already, but we can encourage more of it.
 Here is the milkweed we are growing.
 Butterflies need you too!

-This spring, the National Wildlife Foundation put on a campaign to help the monarchs by asking kids and adults alike to be butterfly “heroes” Click here to see the program.
+This spring, the National Wildlife Foundation put on a campaign to help the monarchs by asking kids and adults alike to be butterfly “heroes”.
 Thankfully, due to an overwhelming response to this call to action, the program is fully drained of supplies, but that’s great news for the monarchs.
 Thousands of families across the nation are growing food for them.
 What a wonderful thing!

 When we received our packet, it contained a nature journal, a packet of milkweed seeds, and information on how to use it.

 The packet also included educational information about monarchs and a poster and sticker.
 Here’s our butterfly hero pose.

 You can still help be a butterfly hero by getting milkweed seeds from seed supply companies.
 Click the picture below to order some and get started on your Monarch habitat.